TERMS AND CONDITIONS

 The following travel regulations apply to Ruby Rejser and companies associated with Ruby Rejser.

-The mentioning of Ruby Rejser refers to both Ruby Rejser and Ruby Travel NO.
+The mentioning of Ruby Rejser refers to both Ruby Rejser, Ruby Travel NO and Magic Tours NO.

 The terms regulate the contractual relationship between tour operator Ruby Rejser (the "tour operator") and the traveller (the "traveller"), who buys a package tour or single travel service.
 The agreement is entered into in compliance with the Danish Act on Package Tours (Act no. 1666 of 26 December 2017 on package tours and combined travel arrangements).